-We explore how to design novel and more effective exercise interventions to improve mobility and cognition for non-disabled people but also for people with clinical conditions such as stroke, Parkinson's disease as well as people with cognitive deficits.
+We explore how to design novel and more effective exercise interventions to improve mobility and cognition for healthy and clinical populations, including people with stroke, Parkinson's disease, and cognitive deficits.

-We combine different interventions (e.g. exercise) and techniques (e.g. non-invasive brain stimulation) to design treatments for people that need to recover after stroke or need too slow down their physical and cognitive deterioration.
+We combine different interventions (e.g. exercise) and techniques (e.g. non-invasive brain stimulation) to design treatments for people that need to recover after stroke or need to slow down their physical and cognitive deterioration.

 We combine different interventions (e.g. exercise) to improve sleep quality and architecture in people with poor sleep quality.
-We also investigate synergies between sleep, sleep deprivation, sleep architecture, brain plasticity and memory.
+We also investigate synergies between sleep, sleep deprivation, sleep architecture, neuroplasticity and memory.

 Skipping exercise in favor of sitting can worsen brain function, study finds

 “In contrast, when people don’t get enough exercise, it can potentially lead to a number of health issues, including those that affect the brain, like dementia, said Marc Roig, a physical and occupational therapy professor at McGill University in Montreal” –NBC News